LN-Zap/zap-iOS/Pods/SwiftGRPC/README.md

 Binary releases of `protoc`, the Protocol Buffer Compiler, are available on [GitHub](https://github.com/google/protobuf/releases).

-To build the plugins, run `make` in the main directory.
+To build the plugins, run `make plugin` in the main directory.
 This uses the Swift Package Manager to build both of the necessary
 plugins: `protoc-gen-swift`, which generates Protocol Buffer support code and `protoc-gen-swiftgrpc`, which generates gRPC interface code.

+To install these plugins, just copy the two executables (`protoc-gen-swift` and `protoc-gen-swiftgrpc`) that show up in the main directory into a directory that is part of your `PATH` environment variable.

 ### Using the plugins

-To use the plugins, `protoc` and both plugins should be in your search path.
+To use the plugins, `protoc` and both plugins should be in your search path (see above).
 Invoke them with commands like the following:

     protoc <your proto files> \
         --swift_out=. \